How to Make Getting an IV Less Painful

 Is IV insertion painful?
 Why do some IV lines hurt while others seem to be present without much cause for concern?

 Generally, having an IV should not hurt.
-Yes, the insertion may cause slight discomfort, but if a patient is in pain, or is continually bothered by their IV line, there may be something else going on.
+Yes, the insertion may cause slight discomfort, but if a patient is in pain, or is continually bothered by their IV line, there may be something else going on and it is important that patients feel comfortable speaking up to alert their healthcare provider.

 There are some reasons why an IV might cause pain and discomfort.
 For instance: